goeiebook/creativelab/narrative.md

 ---

-The number of profile views slows.
-My submissions to not garner likes from an persons of influence.
+The upward trend of profile views begins to drop off.
+My submissions do not garner likes from an persons of influence.
 Perhaps I have overstayed my welcome.
 Motivation begins to wane.
+The animations probably aren't as neat to others as they are to me.
 The urge to write returns.
+Writing usually provides insight.
 I begin recording this story.
 One night freezing rain falls onto the city.
 Ice coats everything.
 It is beautiful.
 It was caused by setting the rain flag to `true`.
 I say that because it is the nature of humans to discern connection and analogy.
 In this case it is spurious, but the observation remains.
 But what is to say that there no connection?
 Maybe it's like the recent theories about the [relationship between computational complexity and event horizons](http://www.nature.com/news/theoretical-physics-complexity-on-the-horizon-1.15285).
-The mathematics of anti-de sitter space is beyond my reach, but the thoughts play while I bounce the white ball on bubbles of air under ice.
+The mathematics of [anti-de sitter space](https://en.wikipedia.org/wiki/Anti-de_Sitter_space) are beyond me, but the thoughts play while I bounce the white ball on bubbles of air under ice.

 ![bubbleball framecap][bubbleball]
 [youtube](https://youtu.be/lo1q3oU93UM)